dwulff/text2sdg/README.md

 Depending on the use of the package, also consider referencing the following article:

 Wulff, D. U., Meier, D. S., & Mata, R. (2024).
-Using novel data and ensemble models to improve automated labeling of Sustainable Development Goals.
-Sustainability Science. https://doi.org/10.1007/s11625-024-01516-3
+Using novel data and ensemble models to improve automated labeling of Sustainable Development Goals. *Sustainability Science*. https://doi.org/10.1007/s11625-024-01516-3